The Physical Theatre of War: China's Varied Geography

 Early Implementations: The Spring and Autumn and Warring States Periods

 The principles of geostrategy were tested and refined during the centuries of conflict between the Zhou dynasty city-states and later the hegemons of the Warring States.
-These early campaigns provide clear examples of how terrain dictated the outcome of wars.
+These early campaigns provide clear examples of how terrain dictated the outcome of wars, often more than troop numbers or equipment.

 The State of Jin and the Yellow River Crossings